-We now show that by incorporating a hybrid system of quantum optomechanics \cite{om}, we can achieve the storage of a superconducting qubit state into our TQM.
+We now show that by incorporating the above system with an additional quantum opto-electro-mechanics interface \cite{strong}, we can achieve the storage of a superconducting qubit state into our TQM.
 The combined setup is shown in Fig. 1(a), where we consider the case of two-cavity optomechanical system.
-For our quantum memory purpose, we can firstly transfer the states of superconducting qubit to the ancillary atomic qubit and then store the ancillary atomic qubit state into the TSQ as proposed previously.
-Therefore, we only need to consider the transfer the states of superconducting qubit to the ancillary atomic qubit in the following.
-In a circuit QED system, under the rotating-wave approximation, the interaction Hamiltonian takes Jaynes-Cummings form \cite{cqed} $H_{m} = g_m \left(b^\dag \sigma^-_s + b \sigma^+ _s \right)$, where $g_m$ is the coupling strength of the superconducting qubit to the microwave cavity, the subscript "s" stands for this operator belongs to a superconducting qubit, $b$ and $b^\dag$ is the annihilation and creation operator of the cavity field, respectively.
-Similarly, an atomic qubit coupled to an optical cavity \cite{qed} is described by $H_{o} = g_o \left(a^\dag \sigma^-_a + a\sigma^+_a \right)$, where the subscript "a" stands for atom.
-For our system, we consider that the optomechanical coupling is enhanced by strongly driving of each cavity, resulting in an effective linear couplings \cite{lc}.
-Assuming that each cavity is far into the resolved-sideband regime and is driven near the red-detuned mechanical sideband, in the interaction picture with respect to the two cavity drives, the interaction Hamiltonian reads \cite{lc,omswap,strong}
+For our TQM purpose, we can firstly transfer the state of the superconducting qubit to the ancillary atomic qubit and then store the ancillary atomic qubit state into the TSQ as proposed previously.
+Therefore, we only need to consider the state transfer between the superconducting qubit and the ancillary atomic qubit in the following.
+This process is achieved by the quantum opto-electro-mechanical setup.
+In a circuit QED system, under the rotating-wave approximation, the interaction Hamiltonian takes the Jaynes-Cummings form \cite{cqed}

+where $g_m$ is the coupling strength of the superconducting qubit to the microwave cavity, the subscript "s" denotes that the operators belong to the superconducting qubit, $b$ and $b^\dag$ are the annihilation and creation operators of the microwave cavity field, respectively.
+Similarly, the ancillary atom is also coupled to the optical cavity \cite{qed}, as shown in Fig. 1(c), the transitions of $|1\rangle\leftrightarrow|e\rangle$ and $|0\rangle\leftrightarrow|e\rangle$ are coupled to the cavity field with strength $g'$ and a laser with Rabi frequency $\Omega_B$, in the two-photon resonance way.
+Then, the two couplings are described by an effective Hamiltonian given as

+where $g_o=g' \Omega_B/\delta'$ and the subscript "a" stands for atom.
+Here, we consider that the opto-electro-mechanical coupling is enhanced by strongly driving of each cavity, resulting in an effective linear couplings \cite{linear}.
+Assuming that each cavity is far into the resolved-sideband regime and is driven near the red-detuned mechanical sideband, in the interaction picture, the interaction Hamiltonian reads